Cloud Computing Connection Profiles

 Fingerprint

-(Defined Parameters) Defines fingerprint to uniquely identify and verify the integrity of the associated certificate or key.
+(Defined Parameters) Defines a fingerprint which uniquely identifies and verifies the integrity of the associated certificate or key.

 Private Key